m1c0meRr/Weather/README.md

 # Weather
 Displays Live Weather Data with OpenWeather API:

- • the main screen displays: detailed information about the weather in the city (determined using geolocation) + view the weather for the upcoming week (7 days),
+ • the main screen displays: detailed information about the weather in the city (determined using geolocation) + view the weather for the upcoming week (7 days)

  • the additional screen displays: detailed information about the weather in any city that you can find using the search.

 ## The project uses: